ActivitySim/activitysim/_sources/gettingstarted.rst.txt

 in the example destination choice model, the size terms expressions file has market segments as rows and employment type coefficients as columns.
 Broadly speaking, there are currently four types of model expression configurations:

-* simple choice model - select from a fixed set of choices defined in the specification file, such as the example above
+* Simple :ref:`simulate` choice model - select from a fixed set of choices defined in the specification file, such as the example above.
-* destination choice model - combine the destination choice expressions with the destination choice alternatives files since the alternatives are not listed in the expressions file
+* :ref:`simulate_with_interaction` choice model - combine the choice expressions with the choice alternatives files since the alternatives are not listed in the expressions file.
+The non-mandatory tour :ref:`destination_choice` model implements this approach.
-* complex choice model - an expressions file, a coefficients file, and a YAML settings file with model structural definition.
-The mode models are examples of this and are illustrated below
+* Complex choice model - an expressions file, a coefficients file, and a YAML settings file with model structural definition.
+The :ref:`mode_choice` models are examples of this and are illustrated below.
-* combinatorial choice model - first generate a set of alternatives based on a combination of alternatives across choosers, and then make choices.
-The CDAP model implements this approach as illustrated below
+* Combinatorial choice model - first generate a set of alternatives based on a combination of alternatives across choosers, and then make choices.
+The :ref:`cdap` model implements this approach.

 The :ref:`mode_choice` model is a complex choice model since the expressions file is structured a little bit differently, as shown below.
 Each row is an expression for one of the alternatives, and each column is the coefficient for a tour purpose.
 The alternatives are specified in the YAML settings file for the model.